 Hatteras Island NC Town Information and Guide

-Dubbed the Graveyard of the Atlantic, this region of North Carolina coast once claimed many ships and their crews, due to the treacherous shoals and underwater sandbars that never sat still for any map.
+Dubbed the Graveyard of the Atlantic, this region of the North Carolina coast once claimed many ships and their crews due to the treacherous shoals and underwater sandbars that never sat still for any map.
 Today, you can visit the Graveyard of the Atlantic Museum in Hatteras Village and see what the sea has given back.

 Other points of interest include the Frisco Native American Museum, a tribute to the tribes that once dominated the Outer Banks, members of the Algonkian family of tribes.

-Be sure to ride the free ferry ride to Ocracoke Island for a leisurely 40 minute cruise to the acclaimed home of Blackbeard the Pirate.
+Be sure to ride the free ferry ride to Ocracoke Island for a leisurely 40-minute cruise to the acclaimed home of Blackbeard, the Pirate.

 Visit the Chicamacomico Lifesaving Station in Rodanthe, where the U.S. Coast Guard started.